hurst0415/Water-quality-analysis-for-the-Thames-River/README.md

 ## Superstatistical analysis
 ### Statistical Anlysis
-Run the Stat
+Run the "Statistical_analysis.ipynb" notebook to visualize the trajectories and probability density functions (PDFs) of the time series data from the measured sites.

 ### Detrending
 Our approach focuses on describing fluctuations around the mean rather than modeling the complete distribution.
 Execute the notebooks "Detrending-additive.ipynb" and "Detrending-multiplicative.ipynb" for additive and multiplicative detrending methods, respectively.

 ### Superstatistical Results
-The fluctuations deduced from the detrending methods can be well modeled by q-Gaussian distributions, as demonstrated by the results in "Detrending-additive" and "Detrending-multiplicative".
+The fluctuations deduced from the detrending methods can be well modeled by q-Gaussian distributions, as demonstrated by the results in "Detrending-additive.ipynb" and "Detrending-multiplicative.ipynb".
 Save the log-likelihood results and parameters for the best-fitting q-Gaussians, then run "Superstatistical results.ipynb".
 This notebook compares the robustness of different detrending methods and displays the spatial plot of parameters.

 ## Regression analysis